kibook/s1kd-tools/s1kd-instance/README.md

 -p &lt;id&gt;
 Product ID of the product to read applicability definitions from, using the specified PCT data module (-P).

+-L
+Source (-s or stdin) is a list of data module filenames to create instances of, rather than a single data module.

 &lt;applic&gt;...
 Any number of applicability definitions in the form of: &lt;ident&gt;:&lt;type&gt;=&lt;value&gt;